johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-31-ts-loader-go/index.md

 Just lately, TypeScript was ported from being written in TypeScript to being written in Go.
 The reason being for performance - make TypeScript tooling 10x faster.
 [TypeScript 7](https://devblogs.microsoft.com/typescript/announcing-typescript-7-0/) is written in Go.

 This has implications for `ts-loader` as it is built on APIs the TypeScript library exposed.
 But those APIs were not ported to TypeScript 7.
-New ones are being written, recently I heard that [the first APIs had landed in the nightly version of TypeScript](https://github.com/microsoft/typescript-go/pull/4699).
+New ones are being written, recently I heard that [the first emit APIs had landed in the nightly version of TypeScript](https://github.com/microsoft/typescript-go/pull/4699).

 ## Porting with AI